Introduction to Utilization Management

 There are three types of reviews that UM nurses conduct (5, 7, 9):

 Prospective Review: This requires analyzing the patient’s proposed treatment plan to eliminate unnecessary, ineffective, and duplicated services.
 This type of review occurs during urgent and routine referrals before the patient’s treatment begins.
-Other terms used to describe this review are precertification, preadmission certification, admission certification, prior authorization preservice review, and pre-procedure review.
+Other terms to describe this review are precertification, preadmission certification, admission certification, prior authorization, preservice review, and pre-procedure review.

 Concurrent Review: This occurs while the patient’s treatment is in effect and starts within 24-72 hours of admission to a hospital (9).
 This review includes care coordination, discharge planning, and care transition.
 Its purpose is to track the utilization of resources and the patient’s progress to reduce potential denials of coverage by insurance companies after treatment is completed.